ChiChou/mistune/index.md

 ### Sandbox

-MobileSafari has Javascript running in a very restrictive, containerized process.
+MobileSafari has JavaScript running in a very restrictive, containerized process.
 The exploit uses a client-site XSS to easily switch to a loosy context with extra attack surfaces, while Just-in-Time still remains avaliable.

 ### Transparency Consent and Control (TCC)